ThreeMammals/Ocelot/docs/features/configuration.rst

 * `HttpVersionPolicy Enum <https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpversionpolicy>`_
 * `HttpVersion Class <https://learn.microsoft.com/en-us/dotnet/api/system.net.httpversion>`_

-The ``DownstreamVersionPolicy`` option is intricately linked with the :ref:`config-http-version` setting.
+The ``DownstreamHttpVersionPolicy`` option is intricately linked with the :ref:`config-http-version` setting.
 Therefore, merely specifying ``DownstreamHttpVersion`` may sometimes be inadequate, particularly if your downstream services or Ocelot logs report HTTP connection errors such as ``PROTOCOL_ERROR``.
-In these routes, selecting the precise ``DownstreamVersionPolicy`` value is crucial for the ``HttpVersion`` policy to prevent such protocol errors.
+In these routes, selecting the precise ``DownstreamHttpVersionPolicy`` value is crucial for the ``HttpVersion`` policy to prevent such protocol errors.

 HTTP/2 version policy
 ^^^^^^^^^^^^^^^^^^^^^